ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 `RTC-STATIC` files have a larger extent than the `RTC` files, as data is included for the full raster footprint, including the NoData pixels that are present around the edges of the RTC data products.

-There may, however, also be some differences in the actual validity pixel values when comparing an RTC-STATIC validity mask to the validity mask included with a specific RTC product.
-Slight differences in the orbit with each acquisition means that the layover or shadow conditions for any given pixel may be different from one pass to another.

-For investigating the layover/shadow impacts for a specific RTC product, users will generally be better served by using the validity mask delivered with that product rather than the mask available as a static layer.

 ![Figure 5](../images/opera-mask-compare.png "Comparison of the two OPERA RTC-S1 validity masks")

 The mask file in the map on the left is the mask linked to the `RTC` search results.